Full-time and Regular Faculty

 R. Neil Rodgers

-Clinical Professor R. Neil Rodgers received his B.A. in Political Science from the University of California, Los Angeles, and his J.D. from Western State University College of Law.
+Clinical Associate Professor R. Neil Rodgers received his B.A. in Political Science from the University of California, Los Angeles, and his J.D. from Western State College of Law.
 He practiced law in the areas of bankruptcy, Chapter 11 reorganizations, workouts, and debtor-creditor law.
 Professor Rodgers has represented clients in all facets of bankruptcy practice, including service as a Chapter 7 and Chapter 11 trustee and counsel to trustees.
 He formed and advised business entities and handled business litigation in state and federal courts in addition to advising corporations on merger and acquisition matters and representing corporations in securities matters.
 Professor Rodgers also handled family law matters and served as special bankruptcy counsel to the Orange County Tax Collector.
 From 2001 to 2015, Professor Rodgers taught at Trinity Law School as an adjunct professor; in 2015, he joined the full-time faculty.
 He has taught Business Associations, Community Property, Constitutional Law, Contracts, Criminal Procedure, FYLSX Skills, Law Practice Management, Professional Responsibility and Ethics, and Torts.
 Professor Rodgers also coaches Trinity Law School’s Interscholastic Moot Court team and provides consulting to Trinity alumni who are building bankruptcy practices.

 Joy Statler